bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We turned around and followed the ridge back for a way.
 We had come up the north side but decided to descend the south side to view more spectacular rock.
 As we followed the ridge back, we searched for a feasible descent.
 Eventually we found a slope to go down, and we passed under fascinating geological folds before returning to the cutline.

 When we got back to our car, a hunter came up to us.
 Despite our reservations about hunting, we quickly warmed to him.
-He was unaffected and amiable, even offered us a beer.
-He and his friends had been hunting in the valley without success, a fact that disturbed him not at all.
+He was unaffected and amiable; he even offered us a beer.
+He and his friends had been hunting in the valley without success, a fact that didn't disturbed him.
 He was happy to just get some exercise.
 He said he was surprised to see two people high on the ridgeline below Mount Yarrow.
 Those two people, of course, were us.

 View of the ridge from our starting point